Ambition to Start – start-up grant

-Our Ambition to Start grant is for businesses with the ambition to hire at least one full-time employee within the next 24 months.
+Our Ambition to Start grant is for start-up businesses or businesses who have been trading for less than 12 months, and who have the ambition to hire additional staff within the next 24 months.

 If you can tick all four conditions below, Ambition to Start is the grant for you: